janeyx99/gha-experiments/README.md

 # gha-experiments

-To experiment with GHA workflows
+To experiment with GHA workflows.